soundStrider v0.3.0

 At first I simply divided the screen vertically into equal parts; however, I wanted to emphasize the musical relationships between frequencies, so my next step was mapping linear space to logarithmic space so the bins would grow progressively larger in height from the bottom of the screen:

-Three important caveats are inscribed in getBinY():
+Three important caveats are inscribed in getBinY()

-1. The interpolated value is inverted so that bins are drawn from the bottom to the top of the screen.
+is inverted so that bins are drawn from the bottom to the top of the screen. - The arguments for its call to

-3. Its return value is rounded via Math.round().
+.
 This forces bins to be drawn at whole-pixel intervals to avoid sub-pixel rendering issues.

-A few optimizations were made for production.
-Importantly, the bin heights are cached and recalculate after resize and orientationchange events rather than being calculated each frame.
 The calculations were simplified by solving the compound interest formula so that heights are derived from a constant rate of change, resulting in fewer computations than interpolating for each iteration.

 Mapping intensities to colors